Read below for Anandra’s straightforward advice on getting to Parmarth Niketan Ashram for the 200-hour RYT Course: The Heart of Sound.

 I had a 5 hour layover in Delhi in the middle of the night last week, and I went to the transit hotel just outside of baggage claim (where you have to go out and re-enter the domestic check-in area).
 After getting hot idli and sambar at Vaango! the South Indian place, I got a 30 minute back massage and a 30 minute foot reflexology and a shower.
 (They didn’t have any beds available.)
 The facilities were really nice, the therapist was a very nurturing kapha lady from India’s Northeast and pretty good for India, and the whole deal cost me about $50 USD.
 I recommend it if you have time.

 Pro: Convenience, safest for solo travelers, shortest duration.
-Especially if this is your first time in India, I strongly recumbent you fly to Dehra Dun for the most graceful entry experience.
+Especially if this is your first time in India, we strongly recumbent you fly to Dehra Dun for the most graceful entry experience.

 Con: Could be expensive if booked at the last minute.
+Consider the extra cost of luggage (see above).
 Sometimes flights get delayed at Dehra Dun because of Himalayan winds/weather.

 Getting to Rishikesh by Train